open-metabridge-foundation/protocol/rfc/openmeta-bridge-protocol.md

 # Verifying ownership
 (from a protocol perspective, describe the steps necessary in order to be sure that this item belongs to x i.e. the person in front of you)

+With the help of this protocol, the user is able to verify the validity of the product in hand.
+The specification thereby provides distinct verification cycles depending on whether there is an active internet connection available and/or the tag is able to store certificates.
+Inherently, the online verification process is the preferred variant due to the availability of the most recent data, providing the highest level of security.
+In contrast, the offline verification protocol relies on cached data and acts a backup solution for remote places.

+To perform the *High level (online) verification*, the user follows the subsequent steps:

+(1) Read the public key *pk_o* from the tag
+(2) Query the ledger by *pk_o* in order to obtain a list of associated certificates (3) Request a list of brands from the ledger
+(4) Verify the received certificates against the list of brands

+To perform the *Medium level (offline) verification*, the user follows the subsequent steps:

+(1) Read the product certificate from the tag
+(2) Verify the received certificate against a previously stored list of brands

 ## Additional metadata (optional)
 (describe the openess for any additional data fields that can be attached to the tag during registration)